ray-project/ray/doc/source/ray-air/deployment.rst

 In the above diagram:

 1. A workflow orchestrator such as AirFlow, Oozie, SageMaker Pipelines, etc. is responsible for scheduling and creating Ray clusters and running Ray AIR apps and services.
 The Ray AIR app may be part of a larger orchestrated workflow (e.g., Spark ETL, then Training on Ray).
-2. Lightweight orchestration of task graphs can be handled entirely within Ray AIR.
+2. Lightweight orchestration of task graphs can be handled entirely within Ray.
 External workflow orchestrators will integrate nicely but are only needed if running non-Ray steps.
-3. Ray AIR clusters can also be created for interactive use (e.g., Jupyter notebooks, Google Colab, Databricks Notebooks, etc.).
+3. Ray clusters can also be created for interactive use (e.g., Jupyter notebooks, Google Colab, Databricks Notebooks, etc.).
-4. Ray Train, Datasets, and Serve provide integration with Feature Stores like Feast for Training and Serving.
+4. Ray Train, Data, and Serve provide integration with Feature Stores like Feast for Training and Serving.
 5. Ray Train and Tune provide integration with tracking services such as MLFlow and Weights & Biases.